-Linda is the director of the Hillel Foundation (not related to Beit Hillel) in Budapest and working on informal Jewish educational programs.
+Linda is the director of the Hillel Foundation Budapest and working on informal Jewish educational programs.
 She is organizing the Sunday School and Family Kabalat Shabbat program of the Frankel Synagogue where she also holds the rebbetzen status.
-Linda and her husband, Rabbi Tamas Verő have bult up this flourishing community to which more than 300 young families belong to.
-They take active part in the Lauder-Joint Szarvas International Summer Camp and cooperate with several local Jewish NGOs.
-Linda has founded BBYO Hungary in 2015 and successfully built up a very active Jewish teen community.

 Linda started to write and publish interactive Jewish children’s books in 2007 because she felt the lack of modern Jewish children’s books in Hungarian.

-With Bee Jewish Books (Zsidongó books) Linda created an outstanding Jewish children’s book series and helped thousands of Jewish family to learn and talk about Judaism in a pluralistic and fun way.
-The books are translated to eight languages.
-She is making museum and festival workshops and book signing events and activities.
-Linda’s goal is to inspire children, parents and grandparents to find their own personal connection to Judaism through reading, answering questions, drawing pictures, singing songs, and enjoying colorful illustrations.
+With Bee Jewish Books (Zsidongó books) Linda created a an outstanding Jewish children’s book series and helped thousands of Jewish family to learn and talk about Judaism in a pluralistic and fun way.
+The books are translated to seven languages.
+She is making workshops and book signing events and activities based on her books.

 Introduction video of Linda Verő-Bán